POSTED NOVEMBER 28, 2018

 TOWN COUNCIL OF THE TOWN OF MIDDLETOWN, RHODE ISLAND

-The following items of business, having been filed with the Town Clerk under the Rules of the Council, will come before the Council at a regular meeting to be held on Monday, October 15, 2018 at 7:00 P.M.
+The following items of business, having been filed with the Town Clerk under the Rules of the Council, will come before the Council at a regular meeting to be held on Monday, December 3, 2018; 6:00 P.M.
+Executive Session and 7:00 P.M.
 Regular Meeting at the Middletown Town Hall, 350 East Main Road, Middletown, Rhode Island.
 The items listed on the Consent portion of the agenda are to be considered routine by the Town Council and will ordinarily be enacted by one motion.
 There will be no separate discussion of these items unless a member of the Council, or a member of the public so requests and the Town Council President permits, in which event the item will be removed from Consent Agenda consideration and considered in its normal sequence on the agenda.
 All items on this agenda, with the exception of the Public Forum Session, may be considered, discussed and voted upon.

 Pursuant to RIGL §42-46-6(b).
 Notice – “Nothing contained herein shall prevent a public body, other than a school committee, from adding additional items to the agenda by majority vote of the members.
 Such additional items shall be for informational purposes only and may not be voted on except where necessary to address an unexpected occurrence that requires immediate action to protect the public or to refer the matter to an appropriate committee or to another body or official.”

 Any person not a member of the Council, desiring to address the Council concerning a matter on the docket of the Council, not the subject of a Public Hearing, shall submit a written request to the Town Clerk stating the matter upon which he desires to speak.
 Persons are permitted to address the Council for a period not to exceed five (5) minutes.